aio-libs-abandoned/aioes/docs/reference.rst

       A :ref:`coroutine <coroutine>` that updates cluster settings.

-      :arg body: The settings to be updated.
+      :param body: The settings to be updated.
 Can be either `transient` or `persistent` (survives cluster restart).
-      :arg flat_settings: Return settings in flat format (default: false)
+      :param flat_settings: Return settings in flat format (default: false)

       :returns: resulting text